labattaria/nextlevel-food/README.md

 - **Next.js** - React framework for building fast, full-stack web applications with server-side rendering and static site generation
 - **React** - Library used for building user interfaces, particularly for single-page applications where you need a fast, interactive experience
-- **SQLite** - A lightweight, self-contained SQL database engine.
-It stores the entire database in a single file
+- **Prisma** – A modern ORM that streamlines database access by providing a type-safe, auto-generated query builder and intuitive API for working with relational databases efficiently and reliably
 - **SASS** - CSS preprocessor with advanced features like variables and nesting
 - **AWS S3** - Scalable object storage service used for storing and serving image assets in the application
 - **slugify** – Utility to convert strings into URL-friendly slugs